Understanding diabetes

 Type 1 Diabetes

 Type 1 diabetes is an autoimmune condition.
-It is when the pancreas doesn’t produce the insulin required.
+It occurs when the pancreas fails to produce the insulin required.
 It is the most commonly diagnosed type of diabetes in children and adolescents.
 It represents approximately 10% of all diabetes cases.
 It is not caused by lifestyle factors and currently has no cause or cure.

 Type 2 Diabetes

-Type 2 diabetes occurs when the body has become resistant to insulin and the body isn't using it effectively.
-It affects approximately 1.3 million Australians and represents 90% of all diabetes cases.
-It can be managed, prevented or delayed via medication, weight management, a healthy diet and being active.
+Type 2 diabetes occurs when the body stops responding to insulin properly (called insulin resistance) It affects approximately 1.3 million Australians and represents 90% of all diabetes cases.
+It can be managed, prevented or delayed v through healthy eating, regular physical activity and medication.
 It is becoming more common in children and adolescents.

 Gestational diabetes

-Gestational diabetes is a unique type of diabetes that only shows up during pregnancy.
-It happens when hormones from the placenta stop the body from processing sugar properly, making your blood sugar levels go up.
+Gestational diabetes is a unique type of diabetes that only happens during pregnancy.
+It occurs when hormones from the placenta stop the body from processing sugar properly, making blood sugar levels go up.
 Gestational diabetes is a condition which will usually dissipate once the baby is born but can come with some risks.

 See Gestational diabetes for more information.